-We’re aware that some dynamics could be negatively affected but at the same time this decision was a no-brainer for us.
-I think most of the team won’t feel like this is a major change as they were already working remotely, but the mindset change and this decision process will make us better.
+We were aware that some dynamics could be negatively affected but at the same time this decision was a no-brainer for us.
+I think most of the team didn’t feel like this was a major change as they were already working remotely, but the mindset change and this decision process made us better.

 And I love remote, it allows me to work in cool places 😉